Dog friendly holidays in South Devon

 About UsGet in Touch

-Want to take your dog on holiday with you but would like somewhere quiet and safe?
-Want to feel relaxed and enjoy scenic walks, play on unspoilt beaches, and be welcomed in cafes and restaurants?
+Are you looking for a dog friendly place to stay with your dog and want to feel relaxed, enjoy scenic walks, play on unspoilt beaches, and be welcomed in cafes and restaurants?

 We are located in the heart of the prettiest part of South Devon, the South Hams, loved for its rugged cliffs, sandy coves, peaceful countryside and picturesque villages.
 Dittiscombe cottages are surrounded by our own valley so your dog can run free through our woodlands, meadows and along the nature trail, all of which is managed exclusively for our guests.